webplatform/docs-wpd/Community/Meetings/Community_Development/index.md

 ** Send it out in social media.
 ** Ask folks on the public list and IRC to re-tweet or whatever.
 ** Get stewards to point to it from their highly-juiced pages.
+* Doug had a great idea
+** Add link to contributing to JS project on alert pages ** Write a cool article about "do not track"
+** Promo it on reddit
+** Then, when folks come to visit they get the call to action~

 ==Tuesday, April 16, 2013 at 10:00 a.m.
 PDT / 1:00 p.m.
 EDT / 5:00 p.m.
 GMT==